 Growth capital expenditures comprises expenditures on new assets that are intended to grow our productive capacity.
 These capital expenditures are made to acquire or expand leasehold improvements, transportation and logistics equipment (including pick-up and delivery equipment, warehouse racking, material handling equipment, warehouse automation equipment and specialized logistics equipment such as coolers or vaults, among others), furniture and fixtures, and computer equipment to support new contracts or additional volume from new business.
-Outlays for growth capital expenditures for Q2 2021 and YTD 2021 were \$1.3 million and \$2.4 million respectively, compared with \$2.3 million and \$2.8 million in Q2 2020 and YTD 2020 respectively.
+Outlays for growth capital expenditures for Q3 2021 and YTD 2021 were \$0.8 million and \$3.3 million respectively, compared with \$0.3 million and \$3.1 million in Q3 2020 and YTD 2020 respectively.
 Growth capital expenditures can range from \$1.0 million up to \$10.0 million in any given fiscal year, depending on the underlying expansion need.
 Growth capital expenditures have also historically been funded through cash flows from operations.
-Growth capital expenditures for Q2 2021 and YTD 2021 primarily comprise leasehold improvements, warehouse racking, material handling equipment, and furniture and fixtures related to our 220,000 square-foot facility in Brampton, Ontario.
+Growth capital expenditures for Q3 2021 relate primarily to the purchase of tractors and trailers by Skelton.
+Growth capital expenditures for YTD 2021 primarily comprise leasehold improvements, warehouse racking, material handling equipment, and furniture and fixtures related to our 220,000 square-foot facility in Brampton, Ontario.
 This new facility was in operation effective July 2020 and was fully outfitted by the end of Q2 2021.

 In December 2020, we signed an agreement to implement the Tecsys Itopia[®] platform, a best-in-class healthcare logistics 'software as a service' platform, to replace our prior warehouse management system ("WMS").
 Tecsys Inc. is an industry-leading supply chain management software company, and its technology stack will provide us with enhanced warehouse management and transportation management capabilities as well as end-to-end analytics and business intelligence.
 Our first client is expected to be live on our new WMS in Fiscal 2022.
-In Q2 2021 and YTD 2021, we capitalized \$0.4 million and \$0.8 million respectively to intangible assets in connection with our new WMS.
+In Q3 2021 and YTD 2021, we capitalized \$0.2 million and \$1.0 million, respectively, to intangible assets in connection with our new WMS.